-Even after 26 years in the executive search business, conducting searches for hundreds of clients and interviewing thousands of candidates, I continue to be amazed at the poor behavior of many executives in their interactions with candidates throughout the interview cycle, and the obliviousness of these executives to their poor behavior.
+Even after almost 30 years in the executive search business, conducting searches for hundreds of clients and interviewing thousands of candidates, I continue to be amazed at the poor behavior of many executives in their interactions with candidates throughout the interview cycle, and the obliviousness of these executives to their poor behavior.

 Listen folks, this isn’t rocket science.
 For the most part, if you follow the Golden Rule, you won’t go wrong.
 But no matter how many times this has been said and heard, so many executives make the same errors of judgement and make the same mistakes throughout the candidate interviewing cycle.
 At best, this results in losing great candidates who decide to stay where they are or to accept a competitive offer with another company.
 At worst, this results in creating a negative impression of you and your company in the marketplace.
 And this negative impression ends up being fed to and grown with each similar interaction in the candidate universe, building a poor image and brand.

 The following are 10 simple guidelines that if followed, ensure that regardless of whether or not you want to hire that candidate, he or she will walk away from the interview process with the most positive view of you and your company.
 Word of mouth is a powerful thing and you never know who that candidate will talk to.
 Most importantly, these guidelines ensure that you will also end up hiring a superb candidate for that key open role.

 The candidate’s time is as valuable as your time.

 If you are like most executives today, you have a busy schedule with competing and sometimes conflicting priorities.
 Your time is at a premium and you need to determine where and how to spend it wisely so that you and your company reap the greatest benefit.
 It is easy to forget that this is also true with every candidate you interview.
 Bottom line, every action you take communicates that you either value the candidate, think that they are important, or the opposite.

 Avoid last-minute scheduling changes/cancellations to the greatest degree possible.